Choosing The Right Water Softener

-Each type of water softener system works in various ways and for different purposes.
-Here we can look at how a Salt based, Salt-Free and an Electronic Descaler works.
+All types of water softening systems works in various ways and for different purposes.
+Here we can look at how a salt based, salt-free and an electronic descaler works.

-A Salt-based water softener uses an ion exchange system.
+A salt-based water softener uses an ion exchange system.
 First, the water passes to a tank that contains resin.
-These resin removes calcium, magnesium and other contaminants, making the water soft and cleaner.
+This resin removes calcium, magnesium, and other contaminants, making the water soft and cleaner.
 After the water has been softened, a second tank gets to work.
-The second tank (also known as the brine tank) utilizes water and salt to rinse away all the minerals and contaminants attached to the resin.
+The brine tank utilizes water and salt to rinse away all the minerals and contaminants attached to the resin.
 It is then disposed of as wastewater.

-A Salt Free water softener uses a Template Assisted Crystallization (TAC) which transforms magnesium and calcium chemically.
-This process prevents chemicals from clinging to surfaces and precipitating into scale.
+Salt-free water softeners use Template Assisted Crystallization (TAC) which transforms magnesium and calcium chemically.
+This process prevents chemicals from clinging to surfaces and precipitating them into scale.
 It also softens the water.